-Through the College’s Advanced Standing International Program (ASIP), graduates of foreign optometry programs may be admitted with advanced standing to the doctor of optometry degree program.
+Through the College’s Advanced Standing International Program (ASIP), graduates of international optometry programs may be admitted with advanced standing to the doctor of optometry degree program.
 ASIP students have to meet the same standards as the other program students, and reach the same competency standards in clinics in order to receive the Doctor of Optometry degree.
 Once admitted, ASIP students follow an intense two year curriculum, which includes one year of clinical externship rotations.
 Course work centers on basic sciences, disease, and advanced optometry skills and concepts.

 What to Expect